Helvethor/palimpsest/README.md

 You can save all your command line options in a JSON file and pass it with --config-file.

 An example configuration and resources file is included.

+## Copying

+This software is licensed under GNU General Public License.
+See `COPYING` for more informations.